Drug information provided by: Micromedex

 Vaginal bleeding of various amounts may occur between your regular menstrual periods during the first 3 months of use.
 This is sometimes called spotting when slight, or breakthrough bleeding when heavier.
 If this should occur:

-After you have been taking hormonal contraceptives on schedule and for more than 3 months and bleeding continues, check with your doctor.
+If the bleeding continues after you have been using hormonal contraceptives on schedule and for more than 3 months, check with your doctor.

 If you suspect that you may have become pregnant, stop using this medicine immediately and check with your doctor.